rahulmax/rahulmax.github.io/_posts/2013-04-30-simple-steps-a11y.markdown

 ---

 layout: post
-title:  "Simple Steps to build Accessible Websites"
+title:  "Simple Steps to Make Sure You're Building an Accessible Website"
 date:   2013-04-30 16:35:54
 categories: experiments
 excerpt: <p class="postdesc">"Accessible Design” means design that includes the needs of people whose physical, mental, or environmental conditions limit their performance.
 Building an accessible website is important for people who do not have any of these physical or mental characteristics too, as it increases speed, decreases errors and reduces the learning curve for all users.</p>